 - By referring to the Code Of Professional Conduct prior to submitting your complaint, as this may help you to clearly illustrate the specifics of your concerns

 - Complete the complaint form to provide details of the incident or situation that you would like to bring to our attention

 - Email the completed form to firstname.lastname@example.org or post to: DCC Secretariat, Dietitians Association of Australia, 1/8 Phipps Close, Deakin, ACT 2600 and mark the envelope ‘Confidential’.

 NB.
-For those who have a disability that prevents them from completing and/or sending a written form, please contact (02) 6189 1200 directly.
+If you have a disability preventing you from completing and/or sending a written form, please call us on 02 6189 1200.

 - That your complaint will be treated seriously and confidentially, in line with the By-Law Complaints and Disciplinary Procedures

 - You should expect acknowledgement of receipt of your complaint within seven (7) business days, via the email and/or postal address that you provided